-You are eligible to participate in the HighPoint POS plan if you are:
+You are eligible to participate in the Denver Health Plan (HMO) if you:

-A regular, full-time or eligible part-time employee who is actively employed at Denver Health and Hospital Authority.
+- Are a regular, full-time or eligible part-time employee who is actively employed at Denver Health and Hospital Authority. - Meet the Affordable Care Act (ACA) guidelines and are actively employed at Denver Health and Hospital Authority.